openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_ocp_route_design.rst

 and operations-centric tools on top of Kubernetes to enable rapid application development, easy deployment and scaling, and long-term lifecycle maintenance.

-An OpenShift Route [2]_ exposes a Service at a host name, like www.example.com, so that external clients can reach it by name.
+The `OpenShift Route`_ exposes a Service at a host name, like www.example.com, so that external clients can reach it by name.
 The Route is an Openshift resource that defines the rules you want to apply to incoming connections.
-The Openshift Routes concept introduced before Ingress [3]_ was supported by kubernetes, the Openshift Route matches the functionality of kubernetes Ingress.
+The Openshift Routes concept was `introduced before Ingress`_ was supported by kubernetes, the Openshift Route matches the functionality of kubernetes Ingress.